MahmoudArmash/fitness-center-ai/FitnessCenter/README.md

 - XSS protection
 - Secure file upload for photos

+## AI Features

+### Exercise Recommendations
+- Upload a photo and get personalized exercise recommendations
+- Optionally provide body metrics (height, weight, gender, age) for more accurate recommendations
+- Access via: `/AI` (Members only)

+### Diet Plan Recommendations
+- Get personalized diet and nutrition plans based on body metrics
+- Specify fitness goals (weight loss, muscle building, etc.)
+- Access via: `/AI/DietPlan` (Members only)

 ## Notes

-- The application uses LocalDB by default.
-For production, update the connection string.
+- The application uses SQLite by default (`FitnessCenter.db` file).
+For production, consider using SQL Server or PostgreSQL.
-- OpenAI API key must be configured for AI features to work.
+- Google Gemini API key must be configured for AI features to work.
 - Email service is currently a placeholder - implement actual email sending for production use.
-- Photo uploads are stored in `wwwroot/uploads/` directory.
+- Photo uploads are stored in `wwwroot/uploads/ai-photos/` directory.
+- Password requirements: Minimum 6 characters, at least one digit, one uppercase, and one lowercase letter.

 ## License